AMWA-TV/bcp-008-01/docs/Overview.md

 Devices specify if:

-(*Reordered to be consistent with the linkStatus enumeration*)
+(*Reordered to be consistent with healthiest at the top - I think Jonathan proposed this*)
-* All of the interfaces are Up (equivalent to a Healthy state)
+* AllUp - All of the interfaces are Up (equivalent to a Healthy state)
-* Some of the interfaces are Down (equivalent to a PartiallyHealthy state)
+* SomeDown - Some of the interfaces are Down (equivalent to a PartiallyHealthy state)
-* All interfaces are Down (equivalent to an Unhealthy state)
+* AllDown - All interfaces are Down (equivalent to an Unhealthy state)

 The `linkStatusMessage` is an optional nullable property where devices can offer the reason and further details as to why the current status value was chosen.